Updated April 7, 2020

 Co-founder and lead vocalist of the rock band Metallica, James Hetfield has long had a reputation for hard living– and hard drinking.
 In the band’s early days, its members all drank heavily, prompting many to refer to the band as “Alcoholica.”
 As Metallica’s members aged, they all began to slow their consumption of booze– but not Hetfield.
+From Metallica Albums Kill ‘Em All through Load, Reload, and S&M his drinking continued.
 In 2001, his wife kicked him out of their home.
 It was at that point that Hetfield realized that if he didn’t seek help, he risked losing what was most important to him: his family.
 Hetfield entered rehab and emerged committed to sobriety.
-While he remained clean for many years, he relapsed (as so many people suffering from alcoholism do).
-He has once again entered rehab for treatment, and the band has canceled its upcoming tour in Australia and New Zealand as the frontman recovers.
+While he remained clean for many years, releasing St. Anger, Death Magnetic and Hardwired… to Self-Destruct with Metallica, he relapsed (as so many people suffering from alcoholism do).
+In September 2019 he once again entered rehab for treatment, and the band has canceled its upcoming tour in Australia and New Zealand as the frontman recovers.

 Hetfield’s History of Drinking